pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 Escalation is a request for help.
 Upscaling is a sign of growth.
 Both involve higher resolution — but escalation asks for it externally, while upscaling generates it internally.

+**Upscaling versus terrain reconstruction.** PTRV terrain reconstruction estimates how the receiver currently represents and restores information, and may construct a temporary bridge chart.
+Upscaling is a genuine increase in the receiver's own distinguishable and recoverable state space.
+A successful handshake can occur without upscaling; upscaling can occur without the sender having modeled it.
+The two must be measured separately so that better translation is not misreported as receiver growth.

 *Candidate observable correlates of upscaling readiness* include: sustained increases in rho under matched input mix, reduced escalation frequency for previously hard cases, and increased buffer stability at comparable load.
 Formal detection criteria remain an open problem (see Open Problems #3).